jmerle/competitive-companion/README.md

 # CHelper Companion
 An alternative to the original CHelper extension.
-It fixes several broken parsers in the original extension and adds contest parsers.
+It fixes several broken problem parsers in the original extension and adds contest parsers.

 Available for [Chrome](https://chrome.google.com/webstore/detail/chelper-companion/cjnmckjndlpiamhfimnnjmnckgghkjbl) and [Firefox](https://addons.mozilla.org/en-US/firefox/addon/chelper-companion/).